 At this level, which comprises the focused client care experience, students must demonstrate mastery of the terminal student learning objectives.
-Successful completion of all segments of the course are required to pass this competency level (e.g., classroom, preceptorship, team leader-team follower, etc.) See specific requirements to pass course in the NUR 213 syllabus.
+Successful completion of all segments of the course are required to pass this competency level (e.g., classroom, focused care experience, team leader-team member, etc.) See specific requirements to pass course in the NUR 213 syllabus.